sean8223/jooq-sbt-plugin/README.md

   Refer to <http://www.jooq.org/doc/3.0/manual/code-generation/codegen-configuration/>
   for a complete description of JOOQ's configuration options.

+* *jooq-config-file*: an `Option[File]` that allows you to supply a specific JOOQ XML configuration file to the plugin.
+Set it like this:

+            jooqConfigFile := Some(new java.io.File("/path/to/your/file")

+   This will override the `jooq-options` setting if present.

 * *jooq-output-directory* (`jooqOutputDirectory` in build.sbt): a `File` indicating where JOOQ should deposit the source files it generates.
 By